Seagrass Ecosystem Accounting

 - Diver surveys for detailed condition assessment at representative sites

 Acoustic methods are particularly valuable for mapping deeper seagrass beds that are beyond optical detection limits.
-Sidescan sonar can detect the acoustic contrast between seagrass and bare sediment at depths exceeding 30 metres.[20]
-Because TG-4.1 does not currently address acoustic survey techniques, this circular serves as the primary GOAP reference for acoustic methods in the context of seagrass extent mapping.
+Sidescan sonar at frequencies in the 100-500 kHz range can detect the acoustic contrast between seagrass and bare sediment at depths exceeding 30 metres.[20]
+Because TG-4.1 does not currently address acoustic survey techniques, this circular serves as an introductory GOAP reference for acoustic methods in the context of seagrass extent mapping pending a dedicated acoustic methods circular.
 Countries employing acoustic surveys should document their protocols and calibration procedures to enable reproducibility across accounting periods.

 3.1.4 Recording Extent Changes

 The ecosystem extent account records opening stock, additions, reductions, and closing stock of seagrass area, following the structure defined in TG-3.1 Section 3.4.[21]
-Changes in seagrass extent may result from:
+Changes in seagrass extent may result from the categories summarised in Table 3.1.1 below.

-For accounting purposes, reductions due to eutrophication-driven decline (where excessive nutrient loading causes epiphyte overgrowth and light limitation) should be classified as degradation attributable to pollution pressures rather than natural reduction.[22]
+For accounting purposes, reductions attributable to anthropogenic pressures should be classified as degradation rather than natural reduction.
+The principal anthropogenic pressure categories recognised in the published seagrass-loss literature (Waycott et al. 2009; Dunic et al. 2021) are: eutrophication; sediment loading and turbidity from coastal development; physical disturbance from anchoring, mooring chains, propeller scarring, and dredging; destructive fishing gear (trawls, dredges); coastal engineering and reclamation; marine heatwaves and climate-driven dieback; and disease (wasting disease).
+Edge E1 pressure accounts should record these categories separately where data permit.[22]
 The IUCN GET notes that "in eutrophic waters, high nutrient availability can lead to the overgrowth of seagrasses by epiphytes and shading by algal blooms, leading to ecosystem collapse."[23]
 This ecological mechanism provides the conceptual basis for distinguishing anthropogenic degradation from natural variability.

 3.2 Condition Assessment